 Sandee – similar to TWINS in style and feel.
 However, they are some of the best glove deals in Thailand (and the world) by giving you the same quality as Twins, the same sort of feel, but for significantly cheaper.
 It’s hard to find Sandee, however.

-Windy – am older Thai style glove that’s feels a lot more puffy and rubbery.
+Windy – am older Thai style glove that feels a lot more puffy and rubbery.
 I’m not a fan of this style personally, but some people like them.
 They feel a bit like Top King.
+See our Windy Boxing Gloves review.

 Fighting – new brand in Thailand